-• After the object is fully cached, all future requests (both GET and range request) are served from the local cache.
+After the object is fully cached, all future requests (both GET and range request) are served from the local cache.

-Request bundling was introduced in Cisco Internet Streamer CDS Release 2.5.7 software.
-If the range request portion is already cached, it is served out of the local cache, even if the full file is not finished downloading yet.
-Only when a portion of the range requested is not yet all on disk will the request follow the CDS hierarchy to locate the cached content, ending at the origin server.
-In contrast, Cisco Internet Streamer CDS Release 2.5.3 software always sends range-requests to the origin server until the entire file is fully cached.
+For request bundling, if the range request portion is already cached, it is served out of the local cache, even if the full file is not finished downloading yet.
+Only when a portion of the range requested is not yet all on disk does the request follow the CDS hierarchy to locate the cached content, ending at the origin server.